-Is your little dude looking a little disheveled lately?
-It’s time to snip, trim, and buzz.
+Inside: Is your little dude looking a little disheveled lately?
+You can totally pull off this simple DIY toddler boy haircut.
 Whip out those clippers and scissors mama.
 Little man is about to get a whole new look!

 The best part about this is that it’s free.
 I absolutely refuse to pay $15-20 for a two year old’s haircut.
 Won’t do it.
 Nope.
 When my son’s hair needs a trim I do it myself!